raviriley/raviriley.github.io/_drafts/2019-09-20-my-college-admissions.markdown

 USC has a Dec 1 application deadline if you want to be eligible for scholarships.

-ASU has an honors college (Barrett) that is ranked decently, and you get automatic scholarships just for having a high GPA and SAT.
+ASU has an honors college (Barrett) and you get automatic scholarships just for having a high GPA and SAT.
 They also give a lot of credit for APs, allowing you to graduate in 3 years or less.
 On top of that, if you have enough APs to skip a year, they have a 3+1 program, meaning in 4 years you get your Bachelors *and* Masters degrees.